fwojcik/smhasher3/CONTRIBUTING.md

 to that project), so you will get errors about them which should be ignorable.

 Since that would be something of a large ask, it is definitely not a requirement for submitting code.
-However, please follow the following basic code style tenets:
+However, please follow the following basic code style tenets if possible:

 - Use the One True Brace Style (1TBS)[https://en.wikipedia.org/wiki/Indent_style#Variant:\_1TBS\_\(OTBS\)]
 - Use spaces for indentation, not tabs, and use 4 spaces per indent level